swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-4-reproduce-the-experiment-with-dvc/index.md

   python src/train.py data/features model.pkl
 ```

+The values of the parameters `train.seed`, `train.n_est` and `train.min_split` are referenced in the `params.yaml` file.

+This stage has the `src/train.py` and `data/features` files as dependencies.
+If any of these files change, DVC will run the command
+`python src/train.py data/features model.pkl` when using `dvc repro`.

+The output of this command is stored in the `model.pkl` file.

 Explore the `dvc.yaml` file to understand how the pipeline is updated.

-This command adds a new stage called _train_ that has the `src/train.py` and `data/features` files as a dependency of the DVC pipeline.

-If any of these files change, DVC will run the command `python src/train.py data/features model.pkl` when using `dvc repro`.

-The output of this command is `model.pkl`.

-{% callout type="note" %}
-The parameters `train.seed`, `train.n_est` and `train.min_split` will be discussed later.
-{% /callout %}

 #### `evaluate` stage

-Store the command to evaluate the model in DVC.
+Run the following command to create a new stage called _evaluate_ that evaluates the model.

 ```sh
 dvc stage add -n evaluate \